Zutki/openJ2D/README.md

 This project has no dependencies as all libraries used are part of the default JDK installation.

+## Controls:
+- WASD or Arrow Keys to move player
+- F1 to toggle debug mode

 ## Useful info:

 - Java version: 17 (openJDK)